 How much does it cost to launch an ETF?

 Launch costs are incurred and passed on without markup to you.
-We rely on select vendors curated over many years to ensure the lowest costs possible.
+We rely on select vendors curated for years to ensure the lowest possible costs.
 See above for ballpark price estimates.

 Who can start an ETF?